-BOG Regulation 3.007(5)(a) required that the DA shall prepare and submit the data file to the director of IRM, or the director's designee, pursuant to the schedule set forth in the submissions section of the specification for each file.
-The BOG developed a calendar of due dates for each submission and provided this information in the annual Higher Education Summit/SUS Data Workshops and on the SUDS submission screens.
+BOG Regulation 3.007(5)(a) required that the DA shall prepare and submit the data file to the director of IRM, or the director's designee.
+The BOG has reorganized and the SUS submissions are now managed by the office of Data Analytics.
+Pursuant to the schedule set forth in the submissions section of the specification for each file, the BOG developed a calendar of due dates for each submission and provided this information in the annual Higher Education Summit/SUS Data Workshops and on the SUDS submission screens.

 Extensive procedures were performed by the data owners during their data extraction and review, and by the OIPR during their data review and submission.
 Consistent communication between the OIPR and the data owners was critical to coordinate these procedures to meet the required deadlines.
-A Data Request System (DRS) was developed by the OIPR to facilitate communication, documentation and monitoring of data requests.
+A Data Request System (DRS) was developed by the OIPR to facilitate communication, documentation and monitoring of data requests-

 The OIPR has implemented a Data Owner Certification Statement whereby each Data Owner summarized the work performed, verified support was maintained, and certified the file was ready for submission.
 A Review Status Form identified review steps performed by OIPR staff and captured staff sign-off that the review had been completed, including documentation of concerns if needed.
 In addition, the OIPR provided an annual letter to the president summarizing their due diligence to promote assurance the submissions were timely, accurate and complete.
-The OIPR created a cloud based drive (President's Portal) to enhance documentation of review procedures and correspondence concerning the submission of files related to the BOG Performance Funding Metrics.
+The OIPR created a cloud based drive (President's Portal) to enhance documentation of review procedures and correspondence concerning the submission of files related to the BOG Performance Based Funding Metrics.

 We noted that comprehensive written procedures were in place to document the OIPR's submission process including work initiation, work in progress, quality control and data release procedures.

-We performed walk-throughs of the documented quality control processes for the SIF, SIFD, OB, IRD and EA files by reviewing supporting documentation contained within the President's Portal, and emails between the OIPR, data owners and the BOG.
+We performed walk-throughs of the quality control processes for the SIF and SIFD files by reviewing supporting documentation contained within the President's Portal, and emails between the OIPR, data owners and the BOG.
 We noted certifications, checklists and the president's letter were in place for these submissions during our audit period.